ErpNetDocs/tech/modules/crm/pos/configure-pos.md

 ### Define a POS location

 A POS location defines a given **Enterpise Company Location** as a POS object.
-The Enterpise Company Location itself must be specified in advance.
+The Enterpise Company Location must be specified in advance.

 After determining the POS location, you can proceed to define POS operators and terminals for it.